-Please note: from Monday 8 March 2021, Westminster Hall proceedings have resumed in hybrid form in a designated committee room.
-MPs are able to take part virtually or in person.
+From Monday 8 March 2021, Westminster Hall proceedings resumed in hybrid form in a designated committee room.
+MPs were able to take part virtually or in person.
+These temporary arrangements were in place until 22 July 2021.
 Due to covid-19 measures, Westminster Hall debates were suspended from 14 January 2021 to 7 March 2021.

 What happens in Westminster Hall debates?

 Debates in Westminster Hall take place on ‘general debate' motions expressed in neutral terms.
 These motions are worded ‘That this House has considered [a specific matter]'.

 Amendments to such motions cannot be tabled.
 Divisions (votes) cannot take place in Westminster Hall.
 If the question is challenged the Chair reports to the House.
 This could lead to a vote in the main Chamber.

 A sitting can include oral questions, although this has not taken place since 2004.